Skip to main content

 • The catheter tube does not retract like most closed systems

-• Has an easy tear-off loop for emptying
+• It has an easy tear-off loop for emptying

 Cure Dextra Catheter with Gripper Arrow guide